Build an LLM from scratch in MAX

 """

-# Hint: generated_tokens = input_ids
+generated_tokens = None

 pass

-# TODO: Generate next token
+# TODO: Extract logits for next token prediction

-# TODO: Reshape to [1, 1] for concatenation
+# TODO: Reshape next token to 2D for concatenation

-# Hint: next_token_2d = next_token.reshape([1, -1])
+# Hint: next_token_2d = next_token_tensor.reshape([1, -1])

-# TODO: Append to sequence
+# TODO: Concatenate to growing sequence

 # Hint: generated_tokens = F.concat([generated_tokens, next_token_2d], axis=1)

-# TODO: Return generated sequence
+# TODO: Decode final generated sequence

 Validation